Hexamethylene triperoxide diamine: Properties as an explosive

-Calculated (Explo5) detonation pressure Pcj at crystal density 1.597 g/cm3 is 218 kbar with velocity of detonation VoD = 7777 m/s.
-Explosion temperature is 3141 K, energy of explosion is 5612 kJ/kg (or 3400 - 4000 kJ/kg per various sources) and volume of explosion gases at STP is calculated to be 826 L/kg.
-Loose powder has density close to 0.4 g/cm3, hence the common detonation velocities are closer to 3000 m/s and Pcj is closer to 15 kbar.
+Reported explosive properties are a detonation velocity of 4511 m/s in a 0.22 in column compressed to a density of 0.88 g/cm3 and 5100 m/s at a density of 1.1 g/cm3.
+Its power is 60% that of TNT in the Trauzl test.

 Sensitivity

 HMTD is overall slightly more sensitive than fresh TATP and can be considered to be slightly more dangerous than an average primary explosive.
 The variance of friction force between different surfaces (e.g. different kinds of paper) is often greater than the variance between the friction sensitivity of a given pair of primary explosives.
 This leads to different values for friction sensitivity measured at different laboratories.